-Jesus appears to a group of disciples including 10 apostles.
+Jesus appears to a group of disciples including ten Apostles.
 He proves his physical resurrection body.
 He explains to them from the Old Testament that what has happened was predicted and begins to commission them.

-Jesus appears to a group of disciples including 10 apostles.
+Jesus appears to a group of disciples including ten Apostles.
 He proves his physical resurrection body.
 He explains to them from the Old Testament that what has happened was predicted and begins to commission them.

 Introduction and Recap

-Series 14 is taken up entirely with the accounts in the gospels, and some material from elsewhere in the New Testament, of the resurrection.
-We're just looking at the resurrection stories.
-It's been a wonderful story so far in the first three episodes.
-After the complicated, tragic and intense activities and events that took place on the Thursday evening and the Friday when Jesus was arrested, tried by the Sanhedrin, handed over to Pontius Pilate, tried by the Romans, judicially executed on the Friday, then put into the tomb at the end of the day, just before the Sabbath.
-These have been the terrible, complex, tragic events of the death of Jesus.
-After the quiet day of the Sabbath day, when nothing significant happened in this story and Jesus' body was in the tomb, we've had this burst of activity, on Easter Sunday, with the accounts of the resurrection.
-We're still talking about the events of Easter Sunday here in the fourth episode.
-We're still on the same day.
+Series 14 is taken up entirely with the accounts of the resurrection in the Gospels, and some material from elsewhere in the New Testament.
+We are just looking at the resurrection stories.
+It has been a wonderful story so far in the first three episodes, after the complicated, tragic and intense activities and events that took place on Thursday evening and Friday when Jesus was arrested, tried by the Sanhedrin, handed over to Pontius Pilate, tried by the Romans, judicially executed on the Friday, then put into the tomb at the end of the day, just before the Sabbath.
+After a quiet day on the Sabbath day, when nothing significant happened in this story and Jesus' body was in the tomb, we have had a burst of activity on Easter Sunday, with the accounts of the resurrection.
+We are still talking about the events of Easter Sunday here in the fourth episode.
+We are still on the same day.

-Let's just go back in our minds and go through the events of this day.
-It all started very early in the morning, when the women, the female disciples, who'd come with Jesus from Galilee, and were at the site of the scene when Jesus was crucified, watching the crucifixion, and also watching the place where Jesus was buried - the gospels tell us this specifically - those very women, decided on that Friday evening, that after the Sabbath day, the Saturday, when they weren't allowed to travel around or do anything, they would go to the tomb early on Sunday morning, when the Sabbath came to an end.
-At the very earliest moment, as we've seen in earlier episodes, these women went to the tomb to see what the situation was, hoping they might get access to the body of Jesus in order to provide full ceremonial burial rites, which had been hastily conducted by Joseph of Arimathea and Nicodemus on Good Friday evening, as they'd buried the body.
-As the women went to the tomb, they first of all encountered the stone rolled away, angels there, unusual events and circumstances, and then there were two resurrection appearances.
+Let us go back in our minds and go through the events of this day.
+It all started very early in the morning, when the women, the female disciples, who ha come with Jesus from Galilee, and were at the site of the scene when Jesus was crucified, watching the crucifixion, and also watching the place where Jesus was buried.
+The Gospels tell us this specifically - those very women, decided on that Friday evening, that after the Sabbath day, the Saturday, when they were not allowed to travel around or do anything, they would go to the tomb early on Sunday morning, when the Sabbath came to an end.
+At the very earliest moment, as we have seen in earlier episodes, these women went to the tomb to see what the situation was, hoping they might get access to the body of Jesus in order to provide full ceremonial burial rites, which had been hastily conducted by Joseph of Arimathea and Nicodemus on Good Friday evening, as they had buried the body.
+As the women went to the tomb, they first of all encountered the stone rolled away and angels there - unusual events and circumstances.
+Then there were two resurrection appearances.
 John describes to us how Jesus appeared to Mary Magdalene, one of these women, on her own, while she was temporarily separated from the other women.
-Then the other gospel writers tell us that Jesus appeared to the other women as well, and these women told the apostles, in the city.
-So they heard a rumour that there was a resurrection appearance.
+Then the other Gospel writers tell us that Jesus appeared to the other women as well, and these women told the Apostles, in the city.
+They heard a rumour that there was a resurrection appearance.
 Peter and John rushed to the tomb, and found the tomb empty.
-We've seen these dramatic events unfold in Episodes 1 and 2.
+We have seen these dramatic events unfold in Episodes 1 and 2.

 The Two Disciples Returned to Jerusalem

 This is the immediate introduction to what happens next, because these two disciples, Cleopas and his friend, immediately decided that they were going to go back.
-They'd come out to Emmaus, and now they were going to go back into the city.
-We take up our story at the end of the last passage that we looked at in the last episode, just to remind ourselves of exactly what they did and said as they went back to find the disciples and the 11 remaining apostles particularly.
-Verses 33 to 35 of Luke 24:
+They had come out to Emmaus, and now they were going to go back into the city.
+We take up our story at the end of the last passage that we looked at in the last episode, just to remind ourselves of exactly what they did and said as they went back to find the disciples and the eleven remaining Apostles particularly.
+Luke 24: 33 - 35

 ‘33They got up and returned at once to Jerusalem.
 There they found the Eleven and those with them, assembled together 34and saying, “It is true!
 The Lord has risen and has appeared to Simon.”
 35Then the two told what had happened on the way, and how Jesus was recognized by them when he broke the bread.’Luke 24:33-35, NIV

-It's interesting here that they've identified the place where ‘the Eleven’ are, bearing in mind that Judas Iscariot, one of the 12 apostles, has deserted them and committed suicide after he had betrayed Jesus.
+It's interesting here that they have identified the place where the Eleven are, bearing in mind that Judas Iscariot, one of the twelve Apostles, has deserted them and committed suicide after he had betrayed Jesus.
 We told that story very fully in Series 13.
-They are called ‘the Eleven’ at this particular point, the 11 apostles.
-They gather, they've got other people with them, they're together, and as they talk we find out that, from the point of view of ‘the Eleven’, they've heard that Jesus has risen from the dead.
-They've obviously heard from the women, though that's not stated here, but they've also heard from Simon Peter, who's had his own appearance of Jesus - his own resurrection appearance and experience.
+They are called ‘the Eleven’ at this particular point, the eleven Apostles.
+They gather together and they have got other people with them.
+As they talk, we find out that, from the point of view of the Eleven, they have heard that Jesus has risen from the dead.
+They obviously heard from the women, though that is not stated here, but they also heard from Simon Peter, who has had his own appearance of Jesus - his own resurrection appearance and experience.
 We don't have any details of that.
-It's also referred to in 1 Corinthians chapter 15 by Paul.
-So, that's a key appearance.
-Then, of course, the two tell ‘the Eleven’ what had happened on the road to Emmaus.
+It is also referred to in 1 Corinthians 15 by Paul.
+That is a key appearance.
+Then, of course, the two tell the Eleven what had happened on the road to Emmaus.

 Jesus Appears to the Disciples

-Let's read our text first of all.
-We're going to read Luke 24 verses 36 to 49:
+Let us read our text first of all.
+We are going to read Luke 24: 36 - 49:

 ‘36While they were still talking about this, Jesus himself stood among them and said to them, “Peace be with you.”
 37They were startled and frightened, thinking they saw a ghost.
 38He said to them, “Why are you troubled, and why do doubts rise in your minds?
 39Look at my hands and my feet.
 It is I myself!
 Touch me and see; a ghost does not have flesh and bones, as you see I have.”
 40When he had said this, he showed them his hands and feet.
 41And while they still did not believe it but because of joy and amazement, he asked them, “Do you have anything here to eat?”
 42They gave him a piece of broiled fish, 43and he took it and ate it in their presence.
 44He said to them, “This is what I told you while I was still with you: Everything must be fulfilled that is written about me in the Law of Moses, the Prophets and the Psalms.”
 45Then he opened their minds so they could understand the Scriptures.
 46He told them, “This is what is written: The Messiah will suffer and rise from the dead on the third day, 47and repentance for the forgiveness of sins will be preached in his name to all nations, beginning at Jerusalem.
 48You are witnesses of these things.
 49I am going to send you what my Father has promised; but stay in the city until you have been clothed with power from on high.”’Luke 24:36-49, NIV